etparr/langflow-proxy/docs/STREAMLIT_GUIDE.md

 Chat with your Langflow AI agents
 ```

-This is just a welcome message.
-Nothing to configure here!
+This displays the application title and description.

 ### Sidebar: Configuration Panel

-The sidebar (left side) contains all your settings:
+The sidebar (left panel) contains configuration options:

 #### 1. Agent Configuration